A province-by-province look at returning to school during the COVID-19 pandemic

 The Alberta government's plan has a mix of measures with no reduction of class sizes required and few clear mandates about cohorts, remote learning and other measures.
 Consultations with the Alberta Teachers' Association (ATA) ended abruptly in June, and were not resumed until a recent meeting with the ATA and other stakeholders.

-In order to better inform the back to school plan, the Alberta Teachers' Association surveyed over 8,000 teachers and compiled a report of their concerns along with best-practices research to inform reopening options.
+In order to better inform the back-to-school plan, the Alberta Teachers' Association surveyed over 8,000 teachers and compiled a report of their concerns along with best-practices research to inform reopening options.
 As of now, the ATA is asking for a delayed reopening of schools and for the government to implement a plan to ensure the safety of everyone in schools.

 British Columbia